yugabyte/yugabyte-db/docs/content/latest/comparisons/cassandra.md

 2. Deletes resurfacing: Another problem due to an eventually consistent core is [deleted values resurfacing](https://stackoverflow.com/questions/35392430/cassandra-delete-not-working).

-YugaByte avoids these pitfalls by using a theoretically sound replication model based on RAFT, with strong-consistency on writes and tunable consistency options for reads.
+YugaByte DB avoids these pitfalls by using a theoretically sound replication model based on RAFT, with strong-consistency on writes and tunable consistency options for reads.

 ## 2. High read penalty of eventual consistency